oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      - In the local shell, `docker login container-registry.oracle.com`.
      - In the local shell, `docker pull container-registry.oracle.com/database/enterprise:12.2.0.1-slim`.

-     > __NOTE__: If a local Docker login and manual pull of `container-registry.oracle.com/database/enterprise:12.2.0.1-slim` is not sufficient (for example, if you are using a remote Kubernetes cluster), then uncomment the `imagePullSecrets` stanza in `$WORKDIR/k8s-db-slim.yaml` and create the image pull secret:
+       {{% notice note %}} If a local Docker login and manual pull of `container-registry.oracle.com/database/enterprise:12.2.0.1-slim` is not sufficient (for example, if you are using a remote Kubernetes cluster), then uncomment the `imagePullSecrets` stanza in `$WORKDIR/k8s-db-slim.yaml` and create the image pull secret as follows:

               ```
               kubectl create secret docker-registry regsecret \
                 --docker-server=container-registry.oracle.com \
                 --docker-username=your.email@some.com \
                 --docker-password=your-password \
                 --docker-email=your.email@some.com
               ```
+       {{% /notice %}}

    - Use the sample script in `$SRCDIR/kubernetes/samples/scripts/create-oracle-db-service` to create an Oracle database running in the pod, `oracle-db`.

-     > __NOTE__: If your database image access requires the `regsecret` image pull secret that you optionally created above, then pass `-s regsecret` to the `start-db-service.sh` command line.
+      **NOTE**: If your database image access requires the `regsecret` image pull secret that you optionally created above, then pass `-s regsecret` to the `start-db-service.sh` command line.

      ```
      cd $SRCDIR/kubernetes/samples/scripts/create-oracle-db-service